 The Learning and Academic Resource Center provides services designed to help students acquire the skills they need to develop intellectually, become successful learners, and achieve their academic and professional goals.
 LARC staff and programs provide students with the personal contact and support needed for academic success on a large and diverse campus.
 The Center works closely with faculty to develop programs that meet both curricular objectives and the changing needs of students.
 LARC programs stress the development of academic abilities that all university students need regardless of major: effective study strategies, critical reading and analytical writing.
 The Center offers adjuncts classes, workshops, peer-tutoring groups, and individual counseling, including assistance in all forms of academic reading and writing.

-Monday - Friday 8:00 A.M. - 5:00 P.M.
-284 Rowland Hall © Phone: (949) 824-6451 © Web: www.larc.uci.edu
+Monday - Friday 8:30 A.M. - 4:30 P.M.
+284 Rowland Hall

+Phone: (949) 824-6451

+E-mail: larc@uci.edu

+www.larc.uci.edu